Vol 1 (1999) Taking Risks With the Future

-A Prisoner of the Modern (response to J. Fornäs) – Lawrence Grossberg
+A Prisoner of the Modern (Response to J. Fornas)

 While I am pleased to have the opportunity to engage in conversation with someone whose work I have admired for some time, I obviously face a certain dilemma about how to respond to such a critique.
 And I apologize in advance in case I do not fulfill my responsibilities adequately (for my work stands in as well for the work of a larger community), or if, on the other hand, my comments are too predictable.
 I don’t want to argue with Fornäs’ interpretation of my work, although I will inevitably touch on such issues.
 Instead, I want to try to clarify the differences between Fornäs and me, partly because they are not always as great as they may seem, and partly because I want to try to make clear what the stakes are where we do disagree.
 This will require me to elaborate on my own project a bit.